ORB-HD/deface/README.md

 The included face detection system is based on CenterFace ([code](https://github.com/Star-Clouds/centerface), [paper](https://arxiv.org/abs/1911.03599)), a deep neural network optimized for fast but reliable detection of human faces in photos.
 The network was trained on the [WIDER FACE](http://shuoyang1213.me/WIDERFACE/) dataset, which contains annotated photos showing faces in a wide variety of scales, poses and occlusions.

-Although the face detector is originally intended to be used for normal 2D images, `deface` uses it to detect faces in video data by analyzing each video frame independently.
+Although the face detector is originally intended to be used for normal 2D images, `deface` can also use it to detect faces in video data by analyzing each video frame independently.

-*(...
-More detailed documentation will follow soon)*
+The face bounding boxes predicted by the CenterFace detector are then used as masks to determine where to apply anonymization filters.

 ## Credits